dasgupta002/web-dev-firebase/README.md

 # web-dev-firebase
-Into OuAuth with Firebase into JS and React!
+Into OuAuth with Firebase, CRUD and much more into JS and React!